 TRA Ref.
-No. Recommendations (Priority recommendations are in bold ) Implementation Status (as of January 2014) Comments 2-A.8 Implement a formal comprehensive data quality management process as described in the body of this report.
+No. Recommendations (Priority recommendations are in bold) Implementation Status (as of January 2014) Comments 2-A.8 Implement a formal comprehensive data quality management process as described in the body of this report.
 Addressed - Pending action This will happen within DOT&PF once the new CRASH system is implemented and data processing is converted to electronic format.
 2-A.9 Implement data extraction and upload processes in support of SafetyNet reporting as soon as possible.
 Not addressed - Insufficient funding/resources There is currently no funding available for this recommendation.
 2-A.10 Replace the crash module in the Highway Analysis System with a GIS-based crash management system as soon as possible, as planned.
 Addressed - Some progress This is in progress within DOT&PF.
+HAS is no longer and active system.
+Oracle system SIRIS is in place and being populated.
+New crash communication system being developed un contract with the University of Alabama.
 2-A.11 Provide the staff in the Department of Transportation and Public Facilities who are responsible for location coding of crash reports, with access to all relevant tools, including the Inventory Management Tool in the Geographic Information System.
 Addressed - Completed Coding of electronic crash reports by DOT&PF staff is taking place in the GIS using the inventory management tool.
 2-В Roadway Data System 2-B.1 Develop a tight project management and progress reporting schedule for the Geo-Database Transition Project with critical path and interim milestones that would enable the project manager and the Alaska Traffic Records Coordinating Committee to intervene if the project is off time and budget.
 Addressed - Some progress This is currently in progress within DOT&PF through Project R3: Geodatabase Transition Project.

 TRA Ref.
-No. Recommendations (Priority recommendations are in bold ) Implementation Status (as of January 2014) Comments 2-B.2 Implement required enhancements to the current Highway Analysis System that would address the known deficiencies of timeliness of crash data, inability to locate all police reported crashes and the location and identity of roadway features on all public roads.
+No. Recommendations (Priority recommendations are in bold) Implementation Status (as of January 2014) Comments 2-B.2 Implement required enhancements to the current Highway Analysis System that would address the known deficiencies of timeliness of crash data, inability to locate all police reported crashes and the location and identity of roadway features on all public roads.
 Not addressed - Concerns about feasibility and/or implementation The Highway Analysis System is no longer being updated.
 2-B.3 Update the roadlog with data from "as-built" plans and the photo log within 60 days after the road is officially open to traffic so that the roadlog reflects road features and characteristics as they exist.
 Addressed - Completed The roadlog is no longer being updated due to the switch to the GIS based linear reference system 'RDS'.
 The GIS is being updated with data from "as-built" plans and is integrally tied to the photolog for updates.
 2-B.4 Include on the Alaska Traffic Records Coordinating Committee a representative of a local engineering or safety agency.
-Addressed - Pending action The ATRCC is working to address this recommendation.
+Addressed - Pending action This position is still needed.
+However, efforts in 2014 were not successful.
+Executive action may be required to mandate this.
 2-B.5 Allow access to department data systems to department personnel especially where the data is directly related to the person's business function.
 Not addressed - Other This is an internal DOT&PF function and will not be addressed through the Alaska TRCC.
 2-C Driver Data System 2-C.1 Establish baseline measurements.
 Addressed - Pending action This recommendation is being addressed through Objective 3.3 in Alaska's Traffic Records Strategic Plan.
 Baseline performance measures will be developed for driver data collected by law enforcement.